| Current Miniature Golf Courses | ||

 (843) 449-5555

 This championship course was located just north of the Village Square Shopping Center in Myrtle Beach.
-It is completely gone now, demolished- all that remains is a large mound of dirt and sand where the mountain was once located.
+It is completely gone now, demolished and replaced by a beachwear store.

 OCEAN ADVENTURE GOLF